 What does it mean if your dry eye is worse in the morning?

-Dry eye has several effective treatment options.
-In many cases, routine use of artificial tears and minor behavioral modifications like taking frequent breaks and conscious blinking during digital use and temperature control to avoid environmental impact on dryness, can significantly reduce dry eye symptoms.
+Dry eye has several effective treatments.
+In many cases, routine use for artificial tears and minor behavioral modifications like taking frequent breaks and conscious blinking during digital use and temperature control to avoid environmental impact on dryness, can significantly reduce dry eye symptoms.

-In some chronic or more severe cases, your eye care provider might recommend some over the counter lubricating eye drops, prescription medications and in-office procedures to help your body create and secrete more tears and to decrease eye irritation and inflammation.
+In some chronic or more severe cases, your eye care provider might recommend over the counter lubricating eye drops, a prescription medication like RESTASIS® or in-office procedures to help your body create and secrete more tears and decrease eye irritation and inflammation.

-Consult with our doctors for eye allergies, infections, swellings, systematics conditions, or any eye related problem today.
+Consult with our eye doctors online for eye allergies, infections, swellings, systematics conditions, or any eye related problem today.

 How long does it take to complete these tests?

 Each test can be completed in less than 5 minutes.